 You’ll have access to a comprehensive range of e-learning resources.
 Self-assessment (under supervision) and continual assessment are also key elements of the programme.

 Our teaching is based on the NHS values.
-Our approach to teaching and learning is founded on best educational practice and innovative delivery.
+Our approach to teaching and learning is founded on the best educational practice and innovative delivery.

 Outstanding learning resources in our Health Sciences Library and Clinical Practice Centre support your learning.
 Early exposure to clinical settings allows you to start developing your consultation and practical skills, and your own style as a Physician Associate.